Mr0nline/endless-react-table/README.md

 # Take your table to the next level, Virtually!

+- **NOTE**: *This package is still WIP and is not stable right now.
+Good things will come and they worth the wait.
+Please keep an eye on the repo for updates.*

 A react component that allows you to create a table aimed for really big data.
 Though it is not a full featured table, it is a good starting point for your own table.

 Uses react's virtual DOM heavily to give you a fast and efficient way to create a table and scroll around it without having to worry about the DOM.